mozilla/eideticker-ci/README.md

 ### Credentials

 Open http://localhost:8080/configure via your web browser.
-In the section "Mask Passwords - Global name/password pairs" add the following entries:
+In the section "Global passwords" add the following entries:

 * `B2G_BUILD_PASSWORD` - password for accessing B2G builds
 * `WIFI_PASSWORD` - password for the WiFi network